glomatico/gamdl/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests, but you may discuss major changes first on our Discord server.